 What if my LLC name is already taken?
 Our free AI-powered LLC name generator will give you thousands of new ideas.

-Most states allow you to reserve your LLC name before you register it.
+Most states allow you to reserve your LLC name before you register it officially.
 Your name reservation can last anywhere from 30 days to 12 months.

 To reserve an LLC name, you’ll need to file a simple name reservation application with your state.
-This requires providing your proposed name, contact information, duration for the reservation, and a small filing fee (usually $10-25).
+This requires providing your proposed name, contact information, duration for the reservation, and a small filing fee (usually $10 to $25).

 Once approved, you’ll receive confirmation that your name is reserved.
 Make sure to file your Articles of Organization before the reservation expires.

-A trademark search lets you check if your business name or logo is already trademarked.
-Head to the United States Patent and Trademark Office’s (USPTO) online system and search for potential matches.
-Even if your state LLC name is available, make sure your brand elements don’t infringe on existing trademarks.
+A trademark search lets you check if another company already trademarked your chosen business name or logo.
+Visit the United States Patent and Trademark Office (USPTO) website and search for potential matches.
+Even if your LLC name is available within your state, make sure your brand elements don’t infringe on existing trademarks.

 For additional help, visit our review of the best trademark services for startups.